What does XXX mean? On your way becoming Hola Veteran you will hear many terms, see many systems, have to understand a

 Disable when you know that the test itself is the problem, or that the breakage is not mission-critical.
 Always notify the person responsible for fixing the test.

-Jdoc stands for 'Jungo documents', which originally built at
+Jdoc stands for 'Jungo documents', and was originally built at

 Jungo in 2001.